Holly's Nest - Our Story

 Holly’s Nest was created after Kim and Byron lost their daughter, Holly, in February of 2004.
 Holly loved all animals, and they knew this would be the perfect way to create a legacy to honor her memory.
-Check out the Tar Heel Traveler video to learn more.

 All types of animals make their way to Holly’s Nest each year to be rehabilitated and released back into the wild.
 The wildlife at Holly’s Nest come from wildlife officers, other rehabbers, and concerned neighbors throughout the state.
 The goal at Holly’s Nest is to nurture and rehabilitate the animals until they are capable of safely and successfully returning to the wild.

 Thank you for your concern for the wildlife around you.

 Kim and Byron Wortham, founders of Holly's Nest